fivtyen/Project-Euler/README.md

 Number of problems solved: 36.

-((primes1.txt contains all prime numbers below 1.000.000, opening it can crash browser for a second))
+((primes1.txt contains a list of all prime numbers below 1.000.000, opening it can crash browser for a second))